bsonntag/me/README.md

 ## Development

-This website is build with Gatsby.
+This website is built with Parcel.
 A local server for development can be run with `yarn start`.
-It will run on port 8000, so you can access it on http://localhost:8000.
+It will run on port 1234, so you can access it on http://localhost:1234.

 ## Build